bbgreene/TAMPER/README.md

  On/Off: toggles the cabinet simulator on or off\
  Cab Mix: adjusts the amount of waveshaped signal is sent into the cabinet simulation\
- Cab Type: a selection of impulse responses used for the convolution process\
+ Cab Type: a selection of impulse responses used for the convolution process

  <b>LIMITER:</b>

  On/Off: toggles the limiter on or off\
  Threshold: sets the threshold in dB of the limiter (0 to  -10dB)\
- Release: sets the release time in milliseconds of the limiter (1 - 1000ms)\
+ Release: sets the release time in milliseconds of the limiter (1 - 1000ms)

  <b>OUT:</b>

  Mix: adjusts the balance between the input signal and the processed signal\
- Output: boosts of attenuates the output of the plugin (-24 to +24dB)
+ Output: boosts or attenuates the output of the plugin (-24 to +24dB)

  Next steps: VST3 and AU installation builds for macOs (Intel, M1, M2) and Windows